When Should You Hire an Attorney for a Car Accident?

 At NST Law, we can offer a complete case evaluation free of charge to inform you of your rights and legal options and determine if you’re eligible for compensation.
 Personal injury lawyers strengthen your case by having experts investigate the accident.
 We will evaluate who is at fault, manage documents such as the accident report from the police and medical information, prepare evidence, communicate with insurance companies, negotiate a potential settlement, and advocate for your case in court.

-A personal injury lawyer can improve your chances of obtaining compensation, holding the other driver accountable for the decisions that altered the trajectory of your life.
+A car accident lawyer can improve your chances of obtaining compensation, holding the other driver accountable for the decisions that altered the trajectory of your life.
 Our personal injury lawyers at NST Law have experience obtaining favorable settlements and verdicts from car accident lawsuits.

 - They represented a 14-year-old boy card accident survivor who suffered from traumatic injuries due to the accident.
 They won a jury verdict for the boy of $1,019,652.00.